pantheon-systems/documentation/source/content/guides/wordpress-composer/04-wordpress-ic.md

 ---
-title: WordPress with Composer on Pantheon
+title: WordPress with Integrated Composer on Pantheon
-subtitle: Use Integrated Composer on WordPress Site
+subtitle: Use Integrated Composer with WordPress
 description: Learn how to use Integrated Composer with WordPress on Pantheon.
 categories: [develop]
 tags: [wordpress]